 Location and Facilities

-The place that your business is located in can help you make or break your business.
+The place where your business is located can help you make or break your business.
 Consider factors such as:

 Visibility and Traffic: If relevant to the business model, select a site that has noticeable traffic within the achieved result.